 - A third implication is that these uses of preferential freedom impose a responsibility to use it intentionally and consistently to achieve the goods we seek.

-- These implications have been ignored or denied in part by the need for natural science to reduce persons to the laws of contingent determinism, and it has been even more persistently repudiated by the human sciences, whose attempts to reduce human will to deterministic prediction have utterly failed, producing a generalized cognitive dissonance over the course of the twentieth century.
+- These implications have been ignored or denied in part by the need for natural science to subject human physicality to the laws of contingent determinism, and it has been even more persistently repudiated by the human sciences, whose attempts to reduce human will to deterministic prediction have utterly failed, producing a generalized cognitive dissonance over the course of the twentieth century.

 - This dissonance is so severe that it could not persist but for three factors: first, natural science has revealed counterintuitive truths while human science has indulged conflicting grand explanatory theories, both of which assault common sense; second, traditional authority, especially religious authority, has continually assaulted rational and moral agency in pursuit of an eroding trust; third, capitalist cultures encourage freedom without responsibility to foster consumption.